djoamersfoort/lichtkrant/README.md

 name: example

 # the state with the highest index is shown
+# if multiple states have the same index it will be randomly selected
 index: 0

+# delay in seconds to wait until the next update
+delay: 10

 # either a boolean or an eval string returning a boolean
 # if the boolean is false the state won't be shown

 # available arguments for the check eval function:
 # states = {'djo':True/False,'bitlair':True/False}
 check: true

 # the command that is ran when the module is enabled